Prepare for Teething

 2. Speak to your friends and family

 Friends and family who have children are a great source of information about what to expect from teething.
 Try speaking to your parents about what they did to soothe you through teething.
-Some of the most effective teething tips are passed down through generations.
+Some of the most effective teething tips are passed down through generations – like Ashton & Parsons!

 3. Stock up on teething essentials

-Throughout the teething process, your child will want to chew and gnaw to ease the discomfort in their gums.
+Throughout the teething process, your baby will want to chew and gnaw to ease the discomfort in their gums.

 Teething rings are specially designed to be safe and chewable – they can even be popped in the fridge for an extra soothing treat.
 However, be careful not to freeze the teething ring as contact with extreme cold can harm little gums.
 Dummies can also prove a soothing chewable treat for your child throughout teething.